Why Cultural Institutions need an ICIP Protocol

 Terri Janke and Company worked with the Museum of Applied Arts and Sciences (MAAS) to develop their MAAS Australian Indigenous Cultural and Intellectual Property Protocol.
 This is a key example of an Australian cultural institution establishing a protocol document that provides guidance on how they can work and interact with Indigenous peoples, communities and materials in a respectful and collaborative manner that is in step with international practices.

 To develop this document, Terri Janke and Anika Valenti worked with the charismatic MAAS Head of Indigenous Engagement & Strategy Marcus Hughes and the executive team to utilise the 10 True Tracks ICIP principles and develop practice points that guide both the staff and the direction of strategies contained within their Reconciliation Action Plan (RAP).
-As Hughes notes, the MAAS Australian ICIP Protocol provides pathways for the organisation to deepen their engagement with Indigenous peoples, and their Indigenous collection.
+As Marcus notes, the MAAS Australian ICIP Protocol provides pathways for the organisation to deepen their engagement with Indigenous peoples, and their Indigenous collection.

 The MAAS Australian Indigenous Cultural and Intellectual Property Protocol can be viewed at this link: